An apple a day to keep aging brains sharp

 The study, performed in mice, took two approaches.

 First, the researchers placed hippocampal precursor cells in petri dishes and flooded them with phytonutrient extracts from apples.
-Basically, this means that they took some of the brain cells most associated with memory function and checked to see if the apple-derived nutrients could make them grow.
+Basically, this means they took some of the brain cells most closely associated with memory function and tested whether apple-derived nutrients could make them grow.

 And the answer to that question was a resounding YES!